Battle of Limanowa

 The Battle of Limanowa-Łapanów took place from 1 December to 13 December 1914, between the Austro-Hungarian Army and the Russian Army near the town of Limanowa (40 km south-east of Kraków).

 The Austro-Hungarian high command had assumed that the German success would weaken Russian forces in the north and that the Galician front would remain quiet.
 Both these assumptions were incorrect.

-Though the Habsburg 2nd army offensive opened on 16 November and met early success, the Russians proved stronger than expected and their 4th Army yielded little ground.
+Though the Austro-Hungarian 2nd Army offensive opened on 16 November and met early success, the Russians proved stronger than expected and their 4th Army yielded little ground.
 Meanwhile, further south the Russian 2nd Army advanced across the San river and moved into the Tarnów area by 20 November.
-Further north, the Habsburg 4th Army, supported by the 47th German Reserve Division, moved onto the offensive in the last days of November.
+Further north, the Austro-Hungarian 4th Army, supported by the German 47th Reserve Division, moved onto the offensive in the last days of November.

 In fierce battles around the towns of Łapanów and Limanowa, the Russian 3rd Army was beaten and forced to retreat east, ending its opportunity to reach Kraków.
 To avoid being surrounded, the Russian 8th Army also had to retreat, stopping its advance toward the Hungarian plains.

 The confrontation was one of the final battles won unilaterally by the Austro-Hungarian Army.
 Most of its later victories during the war were dependent on German assistance, and it ceased to exist with the disestablishment of Austria-Hungary at the end of the war.

+The Austro-Hungarians also did not achieve their final objectives of deblocking Przemysl, the Russians stubbornly defended the approaches to the fortress, which only resulted in increased losses on both sides.

 Background

-As Dimitriev's Russian Third Army advance towards Krakow stalled, Conrad prepared to turn its southern flank.
-Accordingly, Roth's Austro-Hungarian Fourth Army's XIV Corps, combined with the German 47 Reserve Infantry Division, was ordered to assemble at Chabówka.
-Simultaneously, Boroević's Austro-Hungarian Third Army was to take Bartfeld and Neu Sandez.
+As Dimitriev's Russian 3rd Army advance towards Krakow stalled, Conrad prepared to turn its southern flank.
+Accordingly, Roth's Austro-Hungarian 4th Army's XIV Corps, combined with the 47th Reserve Infantry Division, was ordered to assemble at Chabówka.
+Simultaneously, Boroević's Austro-Hungarian 3rd Army was to take Bartfeld and Neu Sandez.
 By 3 December, Roth was ready to advance towards Limanowa.